xzenglab/EPI-DLMH/README.md

 Figure1 shows the Architecture of the model.
 It consists of four steps, including Sequence embedding, Feature extraction, Matching heuristic, and Prediction.

+# Dataset

+Due to size limitation, we put the paper data on Zenodo, available from https://zenodo.org/record/4018229

 # File Description

 - Data_Augmentation.R